-through a web platform ("FALLCO"), where court-appointed professionals could fill in questionnaires on information about in-court restructurings;3 b) almost 600 out-of-court restructuring procedures (accordi di ristrutturazione).
+b) almost 600 out-of-court restructuring procedures (accordi di ristrutturazione).
 The data have been collected through both the Companies' Register (Registro delle imprese) and direct access to courts' files.
-The sample refers to years between 2005 and 2016 included, and covers 62 courts out of 124 in which out-of-court restructurings have been filed.4 The sample consists in approximately 37,5% of total out-of-court restructuring procedures (accordi di ristrutturazione) filed in Italy during the relevant period.5
+The sample refers to years between 2005 and 2016 included, and covers 62 courts out of 124 in which out-of-court restructurings have been filed.
+The sample consists in approximately 37,5% of total out-of-court restructuring procedures (accordi di ristrutturazione) filed in Italy during the relevant period.
+5

-This set of information has been supplemented by data gathered from other sources (namely, the "Portale Servizi Telematici (PST)", the official online register of the Minister of Justice, the Company Financial Accounts provided by Cerved, and Bank-firm credit relationships from the Credit Registry).
+These information have been supplemented by data gathered from other sources (namely, the "Portale Servizi Telematici (PST)", the official online register of the Minister of Justice, the Company Financial Accounts provided by Cerved, and Bank-firm credit relationships from the Credit Registry).

-The qualitative analysis consists of qualitative information resulting from 27 stakeholders' standardized questionnaires and 21 targeted interviews with insolvency professionals (lawyers, charted accountants), bankers, NPL servicers, and judges.6
+The qualitative analysis consists of qualitative information resulting from 27 stakeholders' standardized questionnaires and 21 targeted interviews with insolvency professionals (lawyers, charted accountants), bankers, NPL servicers, and judges.